GustavoCaso/programming_elixir/chapter_8/maps_hashdicts_keywords_structs.md

 How to use the appropriate dictionary for a particulat need?

-*Keyword* If you are going to have same key
-*Keyword* If you want to garantee ordered elements *Map* If you want to do pattern matching againts the content *HashDict* If you are going to store hundreds of entries
+*Keyword* If you are going to have same key, more than one *Keyword* If you want to garantee ordered elements *Map* If you want to do pattern matching againts the content *HashDict* If you are going to store hundreds of entries